ajoposor/aoPlotlyAddOn/README.md

 ];
 ```

-### otherDataParameters
+### otherDataProperties

 This array of objects links the data array with the dataSources array with a commont traceID.
 The traceID is independent from the trace name property, which is used by Plotly to name the trace.

-The otherDataParamenters array has the same number of elements as the data array.
+The otherDataProperties array has the same number of elements as the data array.

 It also includes other options for the traces, not part of the standard plotly traces properties.